goversap/help/docs/2020/FPS01/main.md

 # Overview

-Gover is a Fiori Tracker component that enables [security checks](sec-checks.md) for your SAP system landscape.
+Gover is a solution that enables [security checks](sec-checks.md) for your SAP system landscape.
+All the checks available in Gover are optional.
+The user can choose what type of checks are going to be performed.

 [![](res/gv.png)](res/gv.png)

-You can chose the system for which you would like to see the checks.
+You can choose the system for which you would like to see the checks.

 ## [Installation](inst.md)